CU-ESIIL/HYR-SENSE/docs/resources/code-of-conduct.md

 # HYR-SENSE Code of Conduct and Respectful Inclusive Collaboration Guidelines

-CIRES Earth Lab and Environmental Data Science Innovation & Inclusion Lab (ESIIL) are committed to building, maintaining, and fostering an inclusive, kind, collaborative, and diverse transdisciplinary environmental data science community, whose members feel welcome, supported, and safe to contribute ideas and knowledge.
+The Environmental Data Science Innovation & Inclusion Lab (ESIIL) and the NASA-ESIIL HYR-SENSE team are committed to building, maintaining, and fostering an inclusive, kind, collaborative, and diverse transdisciplinary environmental data science community, whose members feel welcome, supported, and safe to contribute ideas and knowledge.

 The **HYR-SENSE program** will follow all aspects of the ESIIL Code of Conduct (below).